 National EMS for Children Day

 Each year, the federal Emergency Medical Services for Children (EMSC) Program partners with the American College of Emergency Physicians (ACEP) to celebrate Emergency Medical Services (EMS) Week.
-The Wednesday within the week-long celebration is designated as EMS for Children Day.
+The Wednesday within the week-long celebration is designated as EMS for Children Day or EMSC Day.

 National EMS Week and EMS for Children Day feature hundreds of grassroots activities coast-to-coast.
 On Wednesday, local communities and medical personnel are encouraged to focus their EMS Week activities on raising public awareness about the need for specialized emergency care for children.